Malik-Shan/StudyLane/src/content/subjects/programming-fundamentals/introduction-to-programming.md

 syntax error is a mistake such as a misspelled key word, a missing punctuation character, or the incorrect use of an operator.
 When this happens the compiler or interpreter displays an error message indicating that the program contains a syntax error.
 The programmer corrects the error and then attempts once again to translate the program.

 Programs that are compiled generally execute faster than programs that are interpreted because a compiled program is already translated entirely to machine language when it is executed.
 A program that is interpreted must be translated at the time it is executed.

+### Introduction:

+Linkers are essential tools in software development that play a crucial role in the process of converting source code into executable programs.
+They act as the bridge between various source code modules and libraries, integrating them into a single executable file that can be run by a computer system.

+### Functionality

+**Symbol Resolution:** Linkers resolve symbolic references between different modules by matching symbols defined in one module with their corresponding references in another module.
+This process ensures that all references are properly linked to their respective definitions.

+**Address Binding:** Linkers assign final memory addresses to program variables and functions, a process known as address binding.
+This step involves resolving relative addresses and ensuring that each symbol is assigned a unique memory location within the executable file.

+**Code Optimization:** Some linkers perform code optimization techniques such as dead code elimination, function inlining, and code rearrangement to improve the efficiency and performance of the final executable.

+**Dynamic Linking:** Linkers also support dynamic linking, where certain libraries or modules are linked at runtime rather than at compile time.
+This allows for more flexible and efficient memory usage, as shared libraries can be loaded into memory only when needed.

+**Executable Generation**: The final output of the linking process is an executable file that can be directly executed by the operating system.
+This file contains all the necessary code and resources required to run the program.

+### Importance

+Linkers play a critical role in software development for several reasons:

+- They enable modular programming by allowing developers to break down large programs into smaller, manageable modules.
+- Linkers facilitate code reuse by linking external libraries and modules into multiple programs.
+- They ensure the correctness and integrity of the executable by resolving dependencies and verifying symbol references.
+- Linkers contribute to the efficiency and performance of the final executable through optimization techniques.